Essential Website Maintenance – Thursday 9th January 2020

 You can apply for Disabled Facilities Grant if you are:

-• A resident of a park home
+- A permanent resident of a park home

 Different funding arrangements can apply to Housing Association tenants.
 If you are a Housing Association tenant, please contact your landlord for further information.